prireto/NAGeno/README.md

 NOTES: Outdated?
 - currently needs to be started NanoporeAmpliconGenotyping dir to work - otherwise it doesn't find the scripts (ERROR: /tmp/tmpyzxjvtjl: line 3: ./scripts/genoSuperscript.sh: No such file or directory)
-- maybe as default out-dir create a new dir calles analysis or output in the fastq input location? (mkdir -p $dir/analysis)
-- maybe implement a stopping mechanism after an error? or only if 0 files are geenrated in a step? is that too complicated?
-- add option for setting absolute clair path
-- note in README that calirs-to needs to be installed prior to nagger and provide github link

-ERRORS:
-- ./scripts/genoSuperscript.sh: line 207: run_clairs_to: command not found
 - how about introducing a starting step like --start-at var-calling and internal options to start at any step in the pipeline?
 ###############################################################################################

-TODO for pipeline
-- in general is it possible to make things as options w default settings?
-    - genome ref (for alignment, vcf annotation etc.)
-    - kmer and window size for minimap
-    - max number of threads to use
-    - bed file
-    - basically important options for clairs-to
-    - nanopore kit
-- path to tx.tsv needs to be parsed for vcf extraction - no reasonable default here

-Notes
-- Pipeline needs to run in clirs-to env
-- SnpEff needs newer Java version than we have installed
-- SnpEff is installed in /home/vera/gueseer/App/tools/snpEff/